term7/MacOS-Privacy-and-Security-Enhancements/04_SpoofMAC/README.md

 BE CAREFUL: YOU SHOULD ALWAYS LOOK AT THE CONTENT OF ANY SHELL SCRIPT YOU DOWNLOAD FROM AN UNKNOWN SOURCE BEFORE YOU EXECUTE IT!
 VERIFY ITS CONTENT FIRST TO MAKE SURE IT IS SAFE TO EXECUTE.

-# 04 - How to use SpoofMac
+# 04 - How to use SpoofMAC

-You can use SpoofMac to manually change your MAC addresses via the command line.
+You can use SpoofMAC to manually change your MAC addresses via the command line.
 To do so, open a Terminal Window to type commands.

 List all usage instructions: